af-adam/phpfog-docs/best-practices/caching.markdown

 ### Varnish

-All applications on PHP Fog are fronted by Varnish, an HTTP caching server.
-Varnish will cache responses from your PHP application based on cues provided in standard HTTP response headers.
-These headers instruct Varnish with information on how/if contents should be cached, and for how long.
-These standard headers are the same headers that your browser uses for caching, so your PHP Fog application gets a double boost when they are used properly.

-While using caching properly can lead to a great performance boost; used incorrectly it can lead to serving stale content and problems in your application.
-It is important to use these correctly; so this guide will help you setup your applications to take advantage of Varnish caching.
+All PHP Fog apps are fronted by Varnish, a web application accelerator that runs in front of your app server and caches content according to your HTTP Header information.
+Varnish can speed up delivery of your content by a factor of 300-1000, depending on your app.
+For more information, check out [the Varnish site](https://www.varnish-cache.org/).

-Default Caching
+### Default Caching

+Varnish caches content automatically for 300 seconds (5 minutes).
+For static content, this means you don't you have to do anything to take advantage of Varnish.

-By default, Varnish will cache content for 300s (5 minutes).
-However, there are two key exceptions.
-First, if cookies are present in the headers on the request or response, the page will not be cached (more information below).
-Secondly, only responses to GET requests can be cached.
+There are two key exceptions, though.
+First, if there are cookies in the HTTP header on the request or response, the page will not be cached.
+Second, only responses to GET requests can be cached.

-Handing cookies in cache
+### Caching with Cookies

-Requests with cookies are not cached by default.
-This is done in order to ensure stale cookies don't impact the application behavior as applications are typically designed with the assumption that cookies are not cached.
+Requests that include cookies are not cached by default so that stale cookies don't impact the application behavior.

-In a few cases cookies are used client-side only, that is, the cookies may be produced and consumed by JavaScript but are never processed by the PHP application.
-One such case is Google Analytics which uses cookies to store information about the page.
-In order to try to maximize default caching, Varnish will drop these special-case cookies being sent in the HTTP request to the application.
-If those cookies are dropped and no other cookies are present, the page can follow the default behavior for caching.
+In a few cases cookies are used client-side only, i.e. the cookies may be produced and consumed by JavaScript but are never processed by the PHP application.
+For example, Google Analytics uses cookies to store information about the page.
+In order to try to maximize default caching, Varnish will drop these special case cookies being sent in the HTTP request to the app.
+If those cookies are dropped and no other cookies are present, the page can follow the default caching behavior.

 Currently only the following cookies are dropped:

-Cookies with no values (i.e. empty)
+* Cookies with no values (i.e. empty).
-Cookies from Google Analytics
+* Cookies from Google Analytics.
-Cookies with the name "has_js"
+* Cookies with the name "has_js".
-If you believe other cookies should be dropped, please let us know by emailing support@appfog.com.

 We can also setup a custom configuration for your application.
-In the future we will build more controls to manage the caching of your applications.
+We're also building tools for you to manage caching, so stay tuned!

-Caching Dynamic Contents
+### Caching Dynamic Content

-Caching dynamic contents in Varnish can greatly improve the performance of your application if the contents doesn't have to be processed by the application.
+Caching dynamic content in Varnish can greatly improve the performance of your app.
 You can explicitly instruct Varnish to cache the requests and for how long.

-The simplest way to cache a page is to set a header on output which cues Varnish that this page can be served, unmodified, to everyone visiting that same URL.
-The Cache-Control header also specifies how long the cached copy should be retained.
-The following is a PHP example of setting the cache to 10 minutes (600 seconds) header("Cache-Control: public, max-age=600");
+The simplest way to cache a page is to set a header on output which cues Varnish that this page can be served unmodified to anyone visiting a given URL.
+The "Cache-Control" header also specifies how long the cached copy should be retained.
+The following is a PHP example of setting the cache to 10 minutes (600 seconds):

+	header("Cache-Control: public, max-age=600");

+Note: The longest Varnish will cache any content is 1 day.

-Preventing Caching
+### Preventing Caching

 To prevent caching set the "Cache-Control" header to "no-cache".
-This is generally required in applications which don't produce/consume cookies, but have contents that is actually dynamic.
-Here is the PHP example to set the Cache-Control header. header("Cache-Control: no-cache");
+This is generally required in applications that don't produce or consume cookies, but serve dynamic content.
+This is how to set the "Cache-Control" header in PHP:

+	header("Cache-Control: no-cache");

-Purging Cache Data
+### Purging Cache Data

 We are currently working on tools to reset the cache; however, this is not yet functional.
 In the mean time if you need to purge the cache, please email support@appfog.com.

-Caching in WordPress
+### Caching in WordPress

 WordPress by default takes little advantage of caching; however, there are plugins that can improve caching by intelligently presenting the appropriate cache headers.

 The WP Super Cache Plugin and the WordPress Varnish Plugin are two plug-ins we recommend installing to take advantage of Varnish.

-Caching in Drupal
+### Caching in Drupal

 Drupal by default takes little advantage of caching.
 As an alternative we recommend PressFlow, which is a distribution of Drupal optimized for performance.
 Currently we do not support PressFlow as a default Jump Start; however, we are working on adding support soon.
 Alternatively you can install PressFlow yourself by starting with a custom application.

 ### APC